The NISLDAPmapping file specifies the mapping between NIS map entries and equivalent Directory Information Tree (DIT) entries.

 When the field or attribute name is enclosed in parenthesis, it denotes a list of field or attribute values.
 For attributes, the meaning is the list of all attributes of that name, and the interpretation depends on the context.
-See the discussion at Values.
 The list specification is ignored when a searchTriple or mapspec is supplied.

 For fields, the fieldname syntax is used to map multiple attribute instances to multiple NIS entries.